 Relationship and Sex Education will deliver required content relating to both knowledge and attitudes.
 In RSE lessons the applicable law or information will be taught in a factual way.
 Pupils will be well informed about the full range of perspectives, the aim being that they should be well equipped to make decisions for themselves about how to live their own lives well whilst respecting the right of others to make their own decisions and hold their own beliefs.
 Relationship and Sex Education will also consider pupils' personal attitudes to the information presented.
 Pupils will be encouraged to consider their own views and responses in light of what they have been taught and their own family circumstances.
-The Christian perspective will be delivered by a trained member of staff.
-For Years 7-10 it will also be discussed during Religious Studies lessons.
+Religious perspectives on the issues covered will be discussed within the Christian ethos of the School.